Explore the world of plant music and make your own with the MIDI Biodata Sonification System.

-- Menu (and button) to set the threshold, MIDI channel, note scale and LED brightness
+- settings menu (and button) to set the threshold, MIDI channel, note scale and LED brightness

-By default, the options show a almost ready-to-use configuration – where everything to get started is included. (except 3×1,5V AA batteries!)
+A ready-to-use configuration with almost everything to get started. (except 3×1,5V AA batteries!)

 The enclosure is also available standalone: Enclosure for MIDI Biodata Sonification Device